How Supportive Therapy Can Help Treat Bipolar Disorder

 Supportive therapists offer encouragement to their patients as an essential part of the therapeutic process.
 Encouragement can come in many forms, such as positive feedback, emotional support, and validation of your feelings and experiences.
 Your therapist can help you identify your strengths and abilities and praise your accomplishments as you work toward your goals.

 They may also provide reassurance and support during challenging times, reminding you of your progress and helping you stay motivated.
-Through this encouragement, you can begin to develop a greater sense of self-confidence and resilience, which can help you overcome challenges and achieve personal growth.
+Through this encouragement, you can begin to develop a greater sense of self-confidence and resilience, which can help you overcome challenges and achieve personal growth as you continue treating bipolar disorder.

 Types of supportive therapy for bipolar disorder

-• Interpersonal and social rhythm therapy: Aims to help people with bipolar spectrum disorders control their mood by following daily routines, such as adhering to their medication and maintaining regular social engagement (how regularly someone engages in social activities).
+A widely utilized form of therapy for bipolar disorder, interpersonal and social rhythm therapy has been shown to reduce symptoms of bipolar depression and mania.
+Interpersonal and social rhythm therapy aims to help people with bipolar spectrum disorders control their mood by following daily routines, such as adhering to their medication and maintaining regular social engagement (how regularly someone engages in social activities).
+Research shows that interpersonal and social rhythm therapy can also improve social functioning in individuals with bipolar disorder.

-• Dialectical behavioral therapy: Based on cognitive therapy, this type of therapy focuses on achieving emotional control by helping the patient accept who they are.
+Based on cognitive therapy, this type of therapy focuses on achieving emotional control by helping the patient accept who they are.
+Research suggests that dialectical behavior therapy is effective when treating bipolar disorder symptoms.

-• Integrated group therapy: Developed to help people with bipolar disorder who also experience substance use issues.
+This form of therapy was developed to help people with bipolar disorder who also experience substance use concerns.
 Bipolar disorder and substance use disorder are frequently experienced together.

-• Cognitive behavioral therapy: A well-researched form of talk therapy that aims to help people who experience persistent affective symptoms (persistent symptoms of mood disorders) by addressing negative thoughts and behaviors that may contribute to their symptoms.
+Cognitive behavioral therapy (CBT) is a well-researched form of talk therapy that aims to help people who experience persistent affective symptoms (persistent symptoms of mood disorders) by addressing negative thoughts and behaviors that may contribute to their symptoms.
+For example, an individual with bipolar disorder may identify negative thoughts about their self-worth that contribute to symptoms of bipolar depression.
+Through cognitive behavioral therapy, they can learn how to replace such beliefs and avoid maladaptive behaviors that may be associated with them.

 Finding a supportive therapist for bipolar disorder